-The Go Washington DC Card is another good way to save up to 47% at Mount Vernon and other popular DC attractions.
+The Go Washington DC Pass is another good way to save up to 47% at Mount Vernon and other popular DC attractions.
 For $59, you can take the Round Trip Mount Vernon Cruise from Alexandria, spend a few hours at Mount Vernon and then take a Big Bus hop-on hop-off tour the next day.
-You’ll save $28 with the 3-Choices option.
+You'll save $28 with the 3-Choices option.

 Click the button below to learn more about the Go Washington D.C.
 Card.